 Edge-to-edge displays of the first generation

-The first generation edge-to-edge display smartphones were released in 2016 by Xiaomi and LG.
-These phones have a small bezel surrounding the display, which allows for more screen real estate on the front of the phone.
+The first generation edge-to-edge display smartphones were released in 2014, produced by Samsung Electronics.
+After that, several manufacturers’ flagship models now come with curved screens, which allows for more screen real estate on the front of the phone.

 Bezel-less smartphones (first generation)

 Bezel-less smartphones, also known as infinity display phones, have a large display area and a significantly reduced bezel area.
 This gives the phone a more immersive experience when reading, watching videos or playing games.

 The screen is the dominant feature of this phone, which gives the user an unobstructed view of their favorite content on the phone.
 The first generation of these phones was released in 2017 and were only available on high-end phones like the Samsung Galaxy S8 and the Apple iPhone X.

 Smartphones were in a good place by the beginning of the 21st century.
 Firms like Motorola, Nokia, and BlackBerry had built up strong followings with their devices, and many of them had released their first smartphones by this time.
 The iPhone was still a few years away from its planned release.

 But at that point, an unexpected player entered the game: Google.
 The company announced that it would be working on Android, an operating system for smartphones.
 This is where the story of Android becomes entwined with that of Google’s origins, as Google acquired Android in 2005 for $50 million USD.
 This was a surprising move for Google, which had previously been focused on software for PC users, not smartphone users.